streamr-dev/DATAv2/README.md

 ## DATAv2 features

-The following features are inherited from [OpenZeppelin contracts]():
+Some of the following features are inherited from [OpenZeppelin contracts](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/v4.0.0/contracts):

 | Feature | Associated function | File where the function is |
 |---------|---------------------|-------------------|